Jordan-McGhee/swolemates_v2/work-tracker.md

 ## Mon Aug 4
 To do:
-- Adding loading page for profile
-- Adding workout and post items to view feed
 - Comment/Liking Posts:
     <!-- - Sync front and backend up to accept comments on posts DONE -->
     <!-- - verify backend route is protected DONE -->